Algorithms course by Stanford Univeristy

 Completing the assignments for every week and 4 all courses, you can get this certificate.

-I feel like I studied a lot from this course.
+I feel like I studied a lot from this wonderful course.

-This is from Professor Tim Roughgarden, we study those greatest hits of the algorithms from the history.
-And we can put new technique to our toolbox.
+This is what Professor Tim Roughgarden used to say in the class: We can study those greatest hits of the algorithms from the history.
+And we can put those new technique to our own toolbox.

 It is great that we can deal with complex problems in the real world using those skills😊